 If your photography is not registered with the U.S. Copyright Office prior to an infringement, a photographer may only recover “actual damages” instead of “statutory damages.”
 Meaning, the photographer is only entitled to the “fair market value” of their work, instead of what could be up to a $150,000 award, plus legal fees.

 In situations like these, it’s always good practice to register your photography within three months of its first publication—especially considering it can take up to eight months to get filed.
-Courts usually calculate actual damages based on your normal license fees and/or standard licensing fees plus profits derived from the infringement.
+Under image copyright laws, courts usually calculate actual damages based on your normal license fees and/or standard licensing fees plus profits derived from the infringement.

 If you want register a copyright for your photography, you can through the U.S. Copyright Office website.

 Should you register your copyright if you’re publishing photography online?

 Photography and copyright law ensures the same copyright laws protect your photography when you publish online.
 In other words, your work will never become public domain unless you make it so.